-The state must review and approve the proposed project both before and after the work is done to ensure that it meets certain standards.
+The State must review and approve the proposed project both before and after the work is done to ensure that it meets certain standards.
 The credit applies to one-half of the eligible costs of qualified work with a maximum credit of $25,000.
-It is not difficult to follow the procedures and complete an application to participate in this program, see the web site or ask City staff for a brochure.
+For more details, see the website below or ask City staff for a brochure.

 Federal income tax credits: owners of income producing properties may also be eligible for a federal income tax credit for a rehabilitation project.
 The federal income tax credit allows up to 20% of the eligible costs in a rehabilitation project to be claims against federal income tax liability.
-For information on this project, contact the New Mexico Historic Preservation Division above.
+For information on this project, contact the New Mexico Historic Preservation Division at the number or website listed above.